 I am a Realtor®, a member of the NAR (National Association of Realtors®) as well as IAR (Idaho Association of Realtors®) and BBR (Boise Regional Realtors® - formerly Ada County Association of Realtors®).
-I participated on the ACAR Bylaws Committee for the past several years, was the Vice Chair of the committee for 2012 & 2013 and Chair for 2014.
-I participated on the ACAR Grievance Committee for the past several years as well and was the Chair for 2012.
+I participated on the ACAR Bylaws Committee for several years, was the Vice Chair of the committee for 2012 & 2013 and Chair for 2014.
+I participated on the ACAR Grievance Committee for several years as well and was the Chair for 2012.
 I also was on the Rules and Regulations/Bylaws committee for the Intermountain MLS for 6 years.
-Though the MLS isn't directly affiliated with the National Association of Realtors, in our market all agents that are part of the local MLS are members of NAR, IAR as well as a local Association, and Intermountain MLS works closing with all local Associations and NAR when making decisions for our local area Realtors®.
+Though the MLS isn't directly affiliated with the National Association of Realtors, in our market all agents that are part of the local MLS are members of NAR, IAR, as well as a local Association, and Intermountain MLS works closing with all local Associations and NAR when making decisions for our local area Realtors®.

 10) What certifications do you hold?

 I am a Realtor®, a Real Estate Broker, a GRI (Graduate Realtor Institute), e-Pro (focusing on internet and technology in the Real Estate industry), & SFR (Short Sale & Foreclosure Resource) and a CRS (Certified Residential Specialist).
 I held the SRS (Seller Representative Specialist) designation and ABR (Accredited Buyer Representative) for many years but no longer renewed it after 2018.
 I also am always continuing my education with other classes as well.